- What is Project Planning?

 Your project plan needs to include enough information to make sure that you know exactly what processes and procedures need to be followed and who needs to be involved.

-Get your project plan approved by your stakeholders and project sponsor as well as the team themselves so there are no surprises later.
+Get your project plan approved by your stakeholders, your project sponsor and your team so there are no surprises later.

 How To Create A Project Plan